 Outside of the UK, legal and practical hurdles sometimes stand in the way of our best efforts.
 For instance, certain countries restrict trading in shares around the dates when votes are due to take place.
 We may decide that the disadvantages of such restrictions outweigh the benefits of voting and choose not to exercise our rights on any particular occasion.
 On the other hand, some jurisdictions may not allow sufficient time or information to be made available to let us come to a considered judgment on which way to cast our ballot, or we may simply not have the legal status to vote.

-In summary, Fisher Investments, including its subsidiaries Fisher Investments Europe Limited, Fisher Investments Japan, and Fisher Investments Australasia Pty Ltd., as fiduciaries are committed to putting the best interests of our client’s first, whilst incorporating our responsibilities as a signatory of the United Nation’s Principles of Responsible Investments (UNPRI) and our commitment to this Code in our investment approach as we boldly pioneer tomorrow’s investment solutions today.
+In summary, Fisher Investments, including its subsidiaries Fisher Investments Europe Limited, Fisher Investments Japan, and Fisher Investments Australasia Pty Ltd., is committed to putting the best interests of our clients first, whilst incorporating our responsibilities as a signatory of the United Nation’s Principles of Responsible Investments (UNPRI) and our commitment to this Code in our investment approach as we boldly pioneer tomorrow’s investment solutions today.

 For more information please email Tom Fishel at: email@example.com